rh-cssre/glitchtip/docs/architecture.md

 ## Platform Architecture and Transparency

-- User data is stored in Postgres AWS RDS service for bothi stating and production environments.
+- User data is stored in Postgres AWS RDS service for both `stating` and `production` environments.
 - This includes error data as sent by the Sentry SDK.
-Glichtip data isconfigured to be purged every 30 days
+Glichtip data is configured to be purged every 30 days.
--